European Seismological Commission

 The 3rd European Conference on Earthquake Engineering and Seismology (3ECEES)

-will be held in Bucharest, Romania from 4 to 9 September 2022.
+was held in Bucharest, Romania from 4 to 9 September 2022.

 The 37th General Assembly of the ESC was held